 Marissa Bradley, Kindergarten Teacher Marissa Bradley has a Bachelor of Science in Early Childhood Education from Missouri State University with an emphasis in Instructional Technology.
 Marissa enjoys doing creative things in her free time, such as painting, doodling, and graphic design.
 She is excited for her 3rd year at The Summit and says one of her favorite things about our school is the “supportive and involved community: faculty, staff, and especially, the families.

-Katie Heet, First Grade Teacher & Lower School Director Katie Heet is beginning her thirteenth year of teaching and her tenth year at The Summit.
+Katie Heet, Associate Head of School, First Grade Teacher, & Lower School Director Katie Heet is beginning her thirteenth year of teaching and her tenth year at The Summit.
 She is eager to be working with her first grade students and serve as the Lower School Program Coordinator.
 While at The Summit, Katie has taught first, second, and third grades, acted as the accreditation steering committee chair, and served as The Summit ISACS teacher representative.
 She has completed professional development in differentiated learning, gifted education, Singapore math methods, and the Orton Gillingham approach.
 Katie is passionate about teaching young children to read as she fosters a love of literature and learning.
 She strives to engage her students in meaningful, hands-on learning experiences that enable them to discover the joy of learning.
 Katie earned a Master of Arts in Teaching in Early Childhood Education from Webster University and a Bachelor of Arts in English from St. Louis University.
 She is currently pursuing a doctoral degree in leadership through Creighton University.

 Angie Collins, Second Grade Teacher Angie is a veteran teacher with over 30 years of experience.
 She recently retired from the Republic School District, where she taught 1st grade for 14 years.
 Prior to her time with Republic, Angie taught 2nd and 3rd grade in Monett, Mo.
 Having no intention of leaving teaching, Angie embarked on a new adventure and joined the Summit faculty last year.
 Angie’s goal for her scholars is to create lifelong learners who problem solve, think critically and share a love of learning, not only with her, but classmates as well.
 She believes in educating the “whole” child, meeting her students’ needs academically, socially, and emotionally.
 Angie has a Bachelor’s degree in Elementary Education from Southern Illinois University, a Master’s degree In Elementary Education from Pittsburg State University, as well as her Reading Certification through Lindenwood University.
 Her in-depth trainings in professional development have allowed her to grow and improve as an educator.
 Some of these trainings include Kagan Cooperative Learning, Guided Reading, Writer’s and Reader’s Workshop, and Math Addvantage.
 Angie’s professional goal is quite simple, to continually grow and improve as an educator, thus helping her students to be the best they can be.
 In her free time, she loves to work in her yard, spend time with her husband of 33 years, and her adult sons, Danny and Ryan.